 Law Firm Specializing in Child Custody Modifications Filed in the Inland Empire of Southern California

 Many parents receive unfavorable child custody orders and wonder what, if anything, they can do about them.
 For some parents, life changes make it necessary to ask the family court to modify a prior order.
 As children grow older, their needs and interests oftentimes change and child custody and visitation arrangements may need to be modified accordingly.
-If you are seeking a modification of an existing Child Custody and Visitation Order, an experienced Riverside child custody modification attorney at our law firm is here to help.
+If you are seeking a modification of an existing order, an experienced Riverside child custody attorney at our law firm is here to help.

 Modifying a court order requires more than mere dissatisfaction with its terms and obligations.
 The court will assume that the prior order is reasonable and in the child’s best interests.
 The following circumstances may provide a basis for modification:

 - Both parents are in agreement about how to modify the order; or

 - There has been a significant change in circumstances since the prior order was entered (Montenegro v.
 Diaz (2001) 26 Cal.4th 249).

 Can I Change a Custody Agreement [Order] Without Going to Court?